 PM ADVANCE PROGRAM

 In 2013, EPA announced the development of a voluntary program that communities could participate in to reduce emissions of PM.
-This program, called PM Advance, was modeled after its existing ozone advance program.
+This program, called PM Advance, was modeled after EPA’s existing ozone advance program.
 Under the program, any area that has not officially been designated nonattainment can voluntarily sign up to participate in PM Advance, develop a plan showing how the area will reduce emissions in 5 years, and potentially avoid a nonattainment designation in the future.
 Development of the plan is based on community involvement and input to identify and implement emission reduction strategies.
 These strategies can be changed or modified as needed to accomplish the objective of meeting the PM2.5 standard.

 Lakeview’s PM Advance Plan

 DEQ, in coordination with the Town of Lakeview and Lake County formed an advisory committee to develop a plan to achieve emission reductions by 2019.
 From June 2013 through December 2013, the advisory committee met monthly to discuss issues, identify the sources of PM in Lakeview, and to brainstorm and recommend strategies that the community would implement over the next five years.
 The committee put forward a suite of options to implement over the next few years.
-This included enhanced education and outreach, continued implementation of the voluntary woodstove curtailment call, current and future woodstove changeouts, an agreement with the USFS to not burn on poor air quality days, and the potential expansion of open burning restrictions to incorporate more of the county area (current law only applies to the UGB).
-The town also hopes to pursue future strategies including additional woodstove changeouts, long-term efforts to find alternate sources of heat other than wood (such as geothermal or natural gas), additional town and county ordinances to restrict use of woodstoves.
+This included enhanced education and outreach for woodstoves?, continued implementation of the voluntary woodstove curtailment call, current and future woodstove changeouts, an agreement with the USFS to not burn on poor air quality days, and the potential expansion of open burning restrictions to incorporate more of the county area (current law only applies to the UGB).
+The town also hopes to pursue future strategies including additional woodstove changeouts, long-term efforts to find alternate sources of heat other than wood (such as geothermal or natural gas), and additional town and county ordinances to restrict use of woodstoves.
 Sustainment area rules will help the community change out uncertified wood stoves, the primary source of emissions that cause the exceedances of the PM2.5 standard.